Webhooks error handling and limitations

 When a delivery fails, Stedi will retry up to 4 times every 90 seconds.
 After the fifth retry, Stedi moves the event to the error queue.

-If your webook doesn’t respond within 5 seconds, Stedi marks that as a failure and then automatically retries.
-This can result in duplicate deliveries, so we strongly recommend implementing ways to manage duplicates delivered through webhooks.
+If your webhook doesn’t respond within 5 seconds, Stedi marks that as a failure and then automatically retries.
+This can result in duplicate deliveries.

 Error queue